ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - used to **load balance** traffic to various web applications.
 - It does not identify the IP address of the VPN appliance

+Route filtering. a way to take advantage of a subset of the services supported through Microsoft peering

 *Azure Front Door* and *Azure Content Delivery Network* also provide WAF services.

 ### DDoS protection